METRIC UNITS FOR THE SOLAR SYSTEM

 Exploring the implicit bias of Earth-bound metrics that un/consciously centre Earth-based experience as the measure of all things this work asks how might we understand time if it were defined by alternate properties?
 How would our experience of time shift if the agency of its measure was centred elsewhere?

-expanded body of work (Metric Units for the Solar System) that considers measurement as a scientific and societal construct informing our daily lives and shaping our perception of the world around us.
+Metronome is part of an expanded body of work (Metric Units for the Solar System) that considers measurement as a scientific and societal construct informing our daily lives and shaping our perception of the world around us.
 It explores the fundamental properties of measurement, the physicality of the act of measuring and underscores the philosophical possibility for measures to adapt, evolve, and change.

 See also METRIC UNITS OF THE SOLAR SYSTEM [METRE SCHEMATIC].